A question that comes up time and time again when speaking with business owners and marketers alike: why use pay per click advertising?

 5. Gain exposure to new customers

 PPC advertising is fully accountable.
 There is no hiding behind the data, and the results are transparent.
-As an award-winning provider of digital marketing services, it’s refreshing to talk about Cost Per Lead, Cost Per Acquisition, and Return on Investment with our clients.
+As an award-winning provider of digital marketing services, it’s refreshing to talk about hard metrics such as Cost Per Acquisition (CPA), and Return on Advertising Spend (ROAS) with our clients.

 What do you need to start PPC advertising?